Pattern Masking for Dictionary Matching: Abstract

 \section{Abstract}

-In the Pattern Masking for Dictionary Matching (\PPSM) problem, we are given a dictionary $\D$ of $d$ strings, each of length $\ell$, a query string $q$ of length $\ell$, and a positive integer $z$, and we are asked to compute a smallest set $K\subseteq\{1,\ldots,\ell\}$, so that if $q[i]$, for all $i\in K$, is replaced by a wildcard, then $q$ matches at least $z$ strings from $\D$.
-The {\PPSM} problem lies at the heart of two important applications featured in large-scale real-world systems: record linkage of databases that contain sensitive information, and query term dropping.
-In both applications, solving {\PPSM} allows for providing data utility guarantees as opposed to existing approaches.
+Data masking is a common technique for sanitizing sensitive data maintained in database systems which is becoming increasingly important in various application areas, such as in record linkage of personal data.
+This work formalizes the Pattern Masking for Dictionary Matching (\PPSM) problem: given a dictionary $\D$ of $d$ strings, each of length $\ell$, a query string $q$ of length $\ell$, and a positive integer $z$, we are asked to compute a smallest set $K\subseteq\{1,\ldots,\ell\}$, so that if $q[i]$ is replaced by a wildcard for all $i\in K$, then $q$ matches at least $z$ strings from $\D$.
+Solving {\PPSM} allows providing data utility guarantees as opposed to existing approaches.

-We first show, through a reduction from the well-known $k$-Clique problem, that a decision version of the \PPSM problem is NP-complete, even for strings over a binary alphabet.

-A straightforward algorithm for \PPSM runs in time $\cO(2^\ell d)$.
+We first show, through a reduction from the well-known $k$-Clique problem, that a decision version of the \PPSM problem is NP-complete, even for binary strings.
+We thus approach the problem from a more practical perspective.
+We show a combinatorial $\cO((d\ell)^{|K|/3}+d\ell)$-time and $\cO(d\ell)$-space algorithm for \PPSM for $|K|=\cO(1)$.
+In fact, we show that we cannot hope for a faster combinatorial algorithm, unless the combinatorial $k$-Clique hypothesis fails [Abboud et al., SIAM J.~Comput.~2018; Lincoln et al., SODA 2018].
+Our combinatorial algorithm, executed with small $|K|$, is the backbone of a greedy heuristic that we propose.
+Our experiments on real-world and synthetic datasets show that our heuristic finds nearly-optimal solutions in practice and is also very efficient.
+We also generalize this algorithm for the problem of masking multiple query strings simultaneously so that every string has at least $z$ matches in $\D$.

+\PPSM can be viewed as a generalization of the decision version of the dictionary matching with mismatches problem: by querying a \PPSM data structure with string $q$ and $z=1$, one obtains the minimal number of mismatches of $q$ with any string from $\D$.
+The query time or space of all known data structures for the \emph{more restricted} problem of dictionary matching with at most $k$ mismatches incurs some exponential factor with respect to $k$.
+A simple exact algorithm for \PPSM runs in time $\cO(2^\ell d)$.
 We present a data structure for \PPSM that answers queries over $\D$ in time $\cO(2^{\ell/2}(2^{\ell/2}+\tau)\ell)$ and requires space $\cO(2^{\ell}d^2/\tau^2+2^{\ell/2}d)$, for any parameter $\tau\in[1,d]$.
-All known indexing data structures for pattern matching with wildcards incur some exponential factor with respect to the number of allowed wildcards in the query time or space [Cole et al., STOC 2004; Bille et al., TOCS 2014; Lewenstein et al., TCS 2014].
-As opposed to \PPSM, in pattern matching with wildcards, the wildcard positions are {\em fixed}.

-We also approach the problem from a more practical perspective.
-We show an $\cO((d\ell)^{k/3}+d\ell)$-time and $\cO(d\ell)$-space algorithm for \PPSM if $k=|K|=\cO(1)$.
-This algorithm, executed with small $k$, is the backbone of a greedy heuristic that we propose.
-Our experiments on real and synthetic datasets show that our heuristic finds nearly-optimal solutions in practice and is also very efficient.
-We generalize our exact algorithm to mask multiple query strings simultaneously.